 This is completely natural so you don’t need to worry about this at all.
 The one thing you do need to keep an eye on though is the rate of ageing.
 On average your Peperomia should lose 1-2 leaves every few months.
 If your Peperomia is losing more than this then it’s a sign that something isn’t quite right and I would consult the reasons we have listed above to find the cause.

 Those are the most common reasons why your Peperomia is losing its leaves.
 Some causes are easier to diagnose, and others are easier to fix.
 It may feel overwhelming at first as there are quite a few potential causes but go through each one by one and eliminate any that don’t fit your plant.
+To prevent the issue (and others) from occurring again in future, make sure to check over your plant regularly to spot issues early.
+This will give you the best chance at fixing it and getting your Peperomia back to full health.

 To find out more about caring for your Peperomia, as well as other common problems and propagation advice, check out our various Peperomia care guides in our Plant Index.